dimo414/task-mon/README.md

-    -t, --time                       Ping when the program starts as well as completes --head                       POST the first 10k bytes instead of the last --ping-only                  Don't POST any output from the command --log                        Log the invocation without signalling success or failure; does not update the check's status
+    -t, --time                       Ping when the program starts as well as completes --head                       POST the first 10k bytes instead of the last --ping-only                  Don't POST any output from the command --log                        Log the invocation without signaling success or failure; does not update the check's status
-        --detailed                   Include execution details in the information POST-ed (by default just sends stdout/err
+        --detailed                   Include execution details in the information POST-ed (by default just sends stdout/err)
         --env                        Also POSTs the process environment; requires --detailed --verbose                    Write debugging details to stderr
         --user-agent <USER_AGENT>    Customize the user-agent string sent to the Healthchecks.io